 What happens during C. diff testing?

-- Return the container to your health care provider as soon as possible.
-C. diff toxins may be harder to find when stool is not tested quickly enough.
-If you are unable to get to your provider right away, you should refrigerate your sample until you are ready deliver it.
+- Return the container according to the instructions.
+This is important to get an accurate test result.
+If you are unable to return the container right away, you should refrigerate your sample until you're ready deliver it.

 Will I need to do anything to prepare for the test?